Wednesday, July 30, 2014

 This book will illuminate some of God’s revelations written in Scripture.
 God’s revelations reveal His love for people, including the opportunity for people to have forgiveness.
 Ultimately His revelations reveal Himself: a loving Father, a Son who is a Savior, and a Holy Spirit.
 God’s revelations lead to the astonishing truth of Christianity that God offers true love to people, indeed God offers Himself, and it all starts with Jesus.

-Relationships, families, and divorce are all discussed by Jesus in Scripture because of His love for people.
+Even if you already have the love of Jesus in your heart, you still have to deal with the hurts from the divorce of your parents.
+Healing comes from learning from the teachings of Jesus.
+For starters, divorce is discussed by Jesus in Scripture because of His love for people.
 Marriage was affirmed by Jesus to be a union between a husband and wife until physical death, as is recorded in Matthew 19: 4-9.
 When that union is broken, it means that there was wrongdoing at some point by at least one spouse or both.
 Jesus did give a provision allowing divorce in certain circumstances (Matthew 5:32), which includes abuse and adultery, which are certain manifestations of anger and lust.
 One of your parents may have made an appropriate decision by divorcing his or her spouse.
 But even if a parent appropriately sought a divorce, there is no doubt that at least one parent engaged in wrongdoing, and all family members were hurt by that action if divorce was the consequence.

 Each divorce situation is different.
 Even if I had some details of your family situation, the complexities of relationships and the plethora of facts could easily prevent me from fully understanding what you had gone through and are going through at this time.
 Concerning me, I give a brief sketch of my family situation.
 My parents separated after twenty-one years of marriage, and I was hurt.
 They ended up being separated for over five years, and their separation was terrible for me in all five of those years.